- Medical Physics Unit, DS1-7129

 About Medical Physics

-The Medical Physics Unit is a teaching and research unit concerned with the application of physics and related sciences in medicine, especially (but not exclusively) in radiation medicine; i.e., radiation oncology, medical imaging, and nuclear medicine.
+The Medical Physics Unit is a teaching and research unit focusing on the role that physics and its related sciences plays in medicine and cancer research, especially (but not exclusively) in radiation medicine; i.e., radiation oncology, medical imaging, and nuclear medicine.
 The Unit offers a graduate diploma and an M.Sc. in Medical Radiation Physics.
-Facilities are available for students to undertake a Ph.D. in Physics administered through the Department of Physics with a research emphasis on medical physics supervised, funded, and hosted by Medical Physics Unit PI's (principal investigators).
-Facilities are also available for students to undertake a Ph.D. in Biological and Biomedical Engineering administered through the Departments of Biomedical Engineering and Bioengineering with a research emphasis on medical physics and supervised, funded, and hosted by Medical Physics Unit PI's.
+Facilities are available for students to undertake a Ph.D. in Physics administered through the Department of Physics, or a Ph.D. in Biological and Biomedical Engineering administered through the Departments of Biomedical Engineering and Bioengineering, each with a research emphasis on medical physics.
+These graduate programs are supervised, funded, and hosted by Medical Physics Unit PI's (principal investigators).

-The research interests of Unit members include various aspects of medical imaging, including:
+The research interests of Unit members include various topics related to the application of physics methods to medicine:

 Graduate students are part of the Medical Physics Research Training Network (MPRTN) supported by the Collaborative Research Education Training Experience (CREATE) of the Natural Sciences & Engineering Research Council (NSERC).